Fibro Parenting: Chores for Kids?

 • Kids should not be taught to expect money when doing chores.

-Both sides have reasonable opinions rather you agree or not with one side or the other.
+Both sides have reasonable opinions, whether you agree or not with one side or the other.
 There are even alternatives to chores.
 When in doubt, Discuss with your spouse or significant other (if applicable) what you think would be the best for your family.
 If you decide to have your kids do chores, keep reading.
 If not, please keep reading in case your family changes this decision later.

 chores help kids infographic #chorecharts #kids #cleaning